Knowledge & insights

 Employee Protections in Current State Laws

-Currently, more than 10 states provide specific protections for marijuana-using employees in specific situations.2 Arizona’s medical marijuana law, for example, stipulates that a registered medical marijuana using employee is not to be considered under the influence at work solely based on the presence of marijuana metabolites or components that appear in insufficient concentration to cause impairment.
+Currently, nearly half of the states with medical marijuana address anti-discrimination for medical cannabis using patients.2 Significantly fewer states require employers to accommodate marijuana use for either medical marijuana patients or recreational users.
+Arizona’s medical marijuana law, for example, stipulates that a registered medical marijuana using employee is not to be considered under the influence at work solely based on the presence of marijuana metabolites or components that appear in insufficient concentration to cause impairment.
 Additionally, employers may not discriminate or otherwise penalize an employee/applicant based on their status as a medical marijuana cardholder or their marijuana positive drug test unless the patient used, possessed, or was impaired by marijuana on the premises of the place of employment or during the hours of employment.3

 While the majority of state laws only provide protections for medical marijuana users in the workplace, there is a rising trend to provide protections for recreational marijuana users as well.

-Already, more than 40 bills have been proposed or carried over to the 2020 legislative season that provide some sort of protection to marijuana-using employees.
-While the majority of these bills only provide protections for medical marijuana users, there are a number that take it a step further and limit employer rights in terms of testing for recreational marijuana.
+Already, more than 30 bills have been proposed or carried over to the 2025 legislative season that provide some sort of protection to marijuana-using employees.
+While many of these bills only provide protections for medical marijuana users, there are a number that take it a step further and limit employer rights in terms of testing for recreational marijuana.

-The Massachusetts legislature, for example, has proposed three bills that would provide protections for recreational users in the state.
-Similarly, these bills place restrictions on how employers respond to employee’s use of marijuana and its metabolites:
+The Pennsylvania legislature, for example, has proposed a pair of bills that would not only legalize recreational marijuana, but also provides protections for recreational users in the state.
+These bills place restrictions on how employers respond to employee’s use of marijuana:

+Pennsylvania’s bills permit drug tests for safety-sensitive positions but restrict them for all other positions.
 This type of proposed legislative language is becoming more common.
 While proposing restrictions on employers, conditions of protected marijuana use are clearly defined.
-Use must be outside of work, employees cannot be impaired while performing required tasks of employment, etc. It is likely that as the year progresses, we will see more bills that provide workplace protections for marijuana-using employees, including bills that would restrict drug testing..
+Use must be outside of work, employees cannot be impaired while performing required tasks of employment, etc. It is likely that as the year progresses, we will see more bills that provide workplace protections for marijuana-using employees, including more bills that restrict drug testing.

 What Does This All Mean for Employers?